iamspd2/posapp/README.md

-<h1 align="center">PoS - Restaurant App</h1>
+<h1 align="center">Bhojan - A Food Ordering App</h1>

-This Android project is a complete restaurant ordering app that takes care of all the Point of Sales (PoS) in a system.

-## PoS and its needs
-A point of sale system (PoS) is the place where the customer makes a payment for products or services at our store.
-Every time a customer makes a purchase at your store, they’re completing a PoS transaction.
-It serves as the central component for your business: it’s the hub where everything, like sales, inventory and customer management merge.
-An efficient PoS system ensures that all operations are running smoothly in a retail environment, like bars and restaurants.
+## Disclaimer
+This is a personal project aimed at learning and demonstrating Android devlopment skills.
+All the likeness of restaurant names and their related info are only aimed at reflecting the usability of this app (namely the location feature).
+Furthermore, these details are obtained from Zomato API, which is open-sourced.
+None of the transactions shown below involve the restaurants, in fact the menu and prices used are dummy.
+However, the payments are legit, and I've used my personal GPay accounts.
+The APK you build from this codebase will not process payments by default, and return back to the Home page with a 'success' status.
+You can enable payments by providing the appropriate GPay ids in the payments code logic.

-Let us see the screens and understand how the app works.
+Let us see the screens and understand how the app works!

 <!-- <img src="" width="270"/> -->